Take a look inside 6 images

 Learning Ally Audiobooks

-Pros: The human-narrated books -- paired with other accessibility features -- are a breath of fresh air, and offer meaningful independence and support.
+Pros: The human-narrated books are a breath of fresh air, and offer meaningful independence and support.

 Cons: Some additional/better assessment supports would be useful.

-Bottom Line: This is a great option for students that need extra support, and, while the library is smaller than competitors, the human-voiced narration is a serious upgrade.
+Bottom Line: A great option for students needing support, and, while the library is smaller, the narration is a serious upgrade.

 Teachers can start by following Learning Ally's Implementation Success Plan -- determining eligibility, signing up students, and then assigning books based on students' Lexiles and interests.
 Teachers should give students a tour of the program's features, and then work with individual students to get the program set up in a way that works for each student.
 Each student can tweak the pace of the books as well as the text display to address their unique needs.
 Teachers should also encourage students to make use of the notes and vocabulary features as they read, for instance students might highlight and note/bookmark any new words they encounter.
 Since there are no built in comprehension assessments, teachers could also give students a purpose each time they're reading via note-taking tasks, e.g. noting any sentences that communicate a particular theme of a text.
 This feature is a little tricky to use, but could be helpful if scaffolded well.